Azure/data-api-builder/docs/getting-started/getting-started.md

 git clone https://github.com/azure/data-api-builder
 ```

-and then make sure you are using M1.5 release:
+and then make sure you are using the M1.5 release:

 ```bash
 cd .\data-api-builder\